+Select a game or mod from the drop-down list in the 'Game' section.
 To update the server list, press the 'Refresh all' button.
 This happens automatically at startup, or the first time each session you switch to a game.
 You can press 'Check for new' to synchronize the list of servers that Monster Browser queries with the master server.
-It's probably a good idea to use 'Check for new' once a day or so.
+It's probably a good idea to do this once a day or so.

 The filters and column sorting should be pretty straight forward to use.
 You can leave the filters on while doing a refresh, all the servers will be queried anyway.